Fast Bellman algorithm for real Monge-Ampere equation: Description of our algorithm

 is rewritten as a quadratic equation for $u_{ij}$ as

 where

 By solving~\eqref{eq:M1} for $u_{ij}$, selecting the smaller solution of the quadratic equation to impose local convexity, we have an iterative scheme for M1:

 which is then solved using Gauss--Seidel iteration, keeping the boundary values fixed and updating one $u_{ij}$ at the time, using~\eqref{eq:M1_iterative}.
 We should note that this is computationally expensive, especially in our NumPy implementation where explicit loops are slow, so M1, and to some extent our proposed method, are the ones that would benefit the most from an optimized implementation.
+Here, it would be natural to update the whole matrix of functions values at once, using~\eqref{eq:M1_iterative} instead of doing it element by element, but apparently this destroys the convergence to the actual solution of the Monge--Ampère equation.

 In our comparison we chose the same termination criterion for all methods, i.e.\ to terminate the computation when $\|u_k - u_{k-1}\|_{\infty} < 10^{-12}$ or the number of iterations exceeds \num{10000} (for M1, we allow up to \num{300000} iterations, where one iteration means updating each $u_{ij}$ once).